COVID-19 Antigen Rapid Test

 Why using a COVID-19 antigen test?

-The use of a COVID-19 Antigen Rapid Test allows to detect the presence of SARS-CoV-2 virus antigens in our body and to take initial precautionary isolation measures in order to reduce further spread of the virus.
+The use of a COVID-19 Antigen Rapid Test allows to detect the presence of SARS-CoV-2 antigens in our body and to take initial precautionary isolation measures in order to reduce the spread of the virus.

-As stated by Mina et al. in the New England Journal of Medicine, as a result of the increase or stabilisation of COVID-19 cases in most parts of the world, there is a growing need for diagnostic devices that are accurate and sensitive, easy to use and with a quick turnaround time, in order to allow frequent testing operations.
-Tests, having such characteristics and similar to the PCR technique, have been developed, in order to facilitate the diagnosis and traceability of newly infected people: the antigen tests.
+As stated by Mina et al. in the New England Journal of Medicine, due to the constant high incidence of COVID-19 cases worldwide, there is a high need for accurate and reliable diagnostic devices that are easy to use and have a prompt response, in order to enable frequent testing operations.
+Constant high incidence of COVID-19 cases worldwide, there is a high need for accurate and reliable diagnostic devices that are easy to use and have a rapid response, have been developed, in order to facilitate the diagnosis and traceability of newly infected people: the antigen tests.

-Since the transmission of SARS-CoV-2 virus seems to occur days after exposure to it, when the viral load reaches its peak, the frequency of testing operations is increasingly important in order to slow down the spread of the pandemic, as shown in Figure 1.
+Since the transmission of the SARS-CoV-2 virus seems to occur days after exposure, when the viral load reaches its peak, the frequency of testing is increasingly important in order to slow down the spread of the pandemic, as shown in Figure 1.

-The criteria expressed in Figure 1 could be defined as a surveillance method, intended to reduce the population prevalence of SARS-CoV-2 and return results quickly, in order to limit asymptomatic spread.
+The criteria expressed in Figure 1 could be defined as a surveillance method, intended to reduce the number of people affected by SARS-CoV-2 and give rapid results, in order to minimize the asymptomatic spread.
 This surveillance approach cannot be performed using the standard PCR technique because, after collection, PCR samples usually require transport to specialised laboratories run by experts, this in turn requires one or more days for the results, creates a bottleneck and is expensive.